betsee/betse/README.md

 See above for further details.

 #### PyInstaller

+**NOTE: _This section is largely obsolete, and should either be significantly revised or completely deleted.**

 The `scipy` branch of [Cecil Curry](https://github.com/leycec)'s [unofficial PyInstaller fork](https://github.com/leycec/pyinstaller) *must* be installed as